 Reel vs Jig

+The difference between reel and Jig is about how a musician arranges notes in a composition.
+However, before going into the description about the differences, let us get to know the context in which reel and jig appear.
 Irish people are fond of their traditional music, and gather to play or hear this music.
 The event is referred to as a session, and musicians get together to play music in a relaxed manner, and those who love music just listen to this music in rapt attention.
-What happens is that someone starts a tune, and those who know it join in later.
+What happens in a session is that someone starts a tune, and those who know it join in later.
 It is customary to present tunes one after another in such a manner that it looks like a set.
 In general, tunes in a set are all similar such as jigs or reels.
 Jigs and reels are names given to particular compositions depending upon how the notes are arranged.
 People who are not Irish or those who are not musicians find it difficult to appreciate the differences between jigs and reels.
 This article attempts to clarify these differences.